Skip to main content

 Stub APIs

-Every contract published to PactFlow is automatically assigned a hosted API stub URL that you can use for stubbing API backends in your testing.
+Every consumer contract published to PactFlow is automatically assigned a hosted API stub URL that you can use for stubbing API backends in your testing.

 Hosted API stubs are useful for several use cases, such as: